Sole Proprietorship Compliance

 However, it also comes with certain risks, as the proprietor is personally liable for all debts and losses.
 This means that in case of financial distress, personal assets could be at risk.

-Compliance Requirements for a Proprietorship in India
+Compliance Requirements for a Sole Proprietorship in India

-1. Business Registration and Licenses
+1. Business Licenses

-- GST Registration: It is mandatory if the annual turnover exceeds ₹40 lakh (₹20 lakh for unique category states) or for businesses involved in inter-state transactions.
+- GST Registration: It is mandatory if the annual turnover exceeds ₹40 lakh (₹20 lakh for unique category states) or for businesses involved in interstate transactions.

 - MSME (Udyam) Registration is optional but beneficial for access to government schemes, subsidies, and loans.